damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 ### Writing Style

-At GitLab, we use American English as the standard written language.
+At GitLab, we use [American English](/handbook/#american-english) as the standard written language.

-GitLab content primarily follows [AP Style](http://www.apstylebook.com/online/?do=chapter), the guide for which is searchable online.
-Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-To learn about GitLab's advanced formatting system, check out our [Markdown Guide](https://gitlab.com/help/user/markdown.md).
+GitLab content primarily follows [AP Style], the guide for which is searchable online.
+Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style].
+To learn about GitLab's advanced formatting system, check out our [Markdown Guide].

 ### Body structure